Sperm Extraction with Micro-TESE: How Does It Work?

 What type of anesthesia is used for the micro-TESE procedure?

-Micro TESE is typically performed under general anesthesia, which means the patient is completely unconscious during the procedure.
+Micro TESE surgery is typically performed under general anesthesia, which means the patient is completely unconscious during the procedure.
 This allows the surgeon to carefully and precisely locate and extract sperm from the testicular tissue without causing discomfort or pain to the patient.

 No reviews